 If you don’t think the seller will work with you — and the price isn’t right —you should always be willing to walk away.

-Walk away if the negotiations are not going the way you want, or if you’re turned off by the salesperson.
+Walk away if the negotiations are not going the way you want or if you’re turned off by the salesperson.
 Bear in mind that they want to sell you a car, now.
-Understand that today-only deals are often a sales tactic, unless there are incentives ending that day.
+Understand that today-only deals are often a sales tactic unless there are manufacturer incentives ending that day.
 Do your research to know if that’s the case.

 Unless you plan to pay cash, it’s a good idea to know how much you can borrow, and even have your loan prepped before you see the dealer.
 Dealerships advertise extra-low interest rates, but it’s likely that only shoppers with top credit scores will get them, so it doesn’t hurt to have a backup in place.

-After you agree on a price, a dealership may try to sell you accessories, extended maintenance agreements, service contracts and even car insurance.
+After you agree on a price, a dealership may try to sell you accessories, extended warranties, service contracts and even car insurance.
 Be sure you know what you really need and how much these add-ons might cost you; carefully consider any before you sign.

 You can negotiate the price of those warranties, too, but you should be mindful of practices like extending your auto loan by months or years to pay for them.
-If your monthly payments don’t change, that extended warranty may see like a great deal at the time.
+If your monthly payments don’t change, that extended warranty may seem like a great deal at the time.
 But those extra months will prolong your car payments and often add interest to the total loan.

 This isn’t combat.
 At the end of the day, treat every salesperson the way you want to be treated.
 The internet has given consumers more tools to negotiate than ever before.
 Many salespeople we’ve worked with understand that, and they’re usually reasonable about the negotiation process.

 It’s best not to be too adversarial.
 You don’t want an unpleasant salesperson, and he or she doesn’t want an unpleasant customer — it works both ways.